 These efforts allow an expert team of staff (experienced in water resources, engineering, biology, hydrogeology, municipal planning and other elements of natural resource management) to promote clean water, natural shorelines and sustainable land use throughout the watershed.

 If you are planning a project, you may need a permit, approval under the Planning Act or both.
-If you are unsure what you need, contact Lower Trent Conservation at (613) 394-4829 or email [email protected] for details.
+If you are unsure what you need, please submit an inquiry using our Property Inquiry Service.